valinet/ExplorerPatcher/README.md

 * ➕ performs an action that allows you to change that option (usually, the current value is located after the colon in its description)

 The links at the bottom allow you to perform the most frequent actions.

+## Recommended tools

+Here is a list of things you may want to try to fix/enhance a few of the aspects which are not addressed by this patcher directly:

+### Fix the battery applet

+As you will notice, the battery flyout in the taskbar is broken in Windows 11.
+You can replace it with a much better alternative called [Battery Mode](https://en.bmode.tarcode.ru/) which has all the stock options and more.

+### Disable blue highlight in menus

+To disable the blue highlight in the context menu and return to the classic gray highlight from early Windows 11 builds, read [here](https://github.com/valinet/ExplorerPatcher/issues/18).

+### Center taskbar icons

+If you want the same behavior as the default one in Windows 11, which is to have the icons centered along with the Start button, but would like to use this proper classic taskbar which has features like button labels, toolbars and more, you can use my fork of the popular [TaskbarX](https://github.com/ChrisAnd1998/TaskbarX) program which fixes compatibility with Windows 11 and adds this behavior; a guide about how to set it up is available [here](https://github.com/valinet/ExplorerPatcher/issues/33).

+### Disable window rounded corners

+You can try one of my other utilities available [here](https://github.com/valinet/Win11DisableRoundedCorners).

 ## Manual configuration